melanietr98/pokemon-game/README.md

 ## <br><img src='https://img.pokemondb.net/sprites/black-white/normal/venusaur-f.png' style='display:inline;vertical-align:middle;'> **How To Play**

+- Choose your character and enemy to the start the game

 - Press any of the moves on to start the game.

 - Goal is to beat the enemy on the right side of your screen.